vladyslavgusakovskiy/devops_todolist_kubernetes_task_11_controlling_scheduling/INSTRUCTION.md

 2. To verify that MySQL pods are scheduled on nodes labeled app=mysql:
     - kubectl get pods -n mysql -o wide
 3. To verify that ToDo app pods are scheduled on nodes labeled app=todoapp:
-    - kubectl get pods -n mysql -o wide
+    - kubectl get pods -n todoapp -o wide